samba-in-kubernetes/smbmetrics/README.md

 exports a set of gauge metrics over HTTP via port `9922`.
 Most metrics become visible only when active SMB connections exists.
-When Samba is compiled and run with profile-information enabled (`smb.conf` global section has `smbd profiling level = on`), you may run `smbmetrics --profile` to export also various profile stats as Prometheus metrics.
-Execute the folowing `curl` command on the same machine where you run `smbmetrics` instance:
+When Samba is compiled and run with profile-information enabled (`smb.conf` global section has `smbd profiling level = on`), `smbmetrics` will also export various profile stats as Prometheus metrics.
+Execute the following `curl` command on the same machine where you run `smbmetrics` instance:

 ```console
 $ curl --request GET "http://localhost:9922/metrics"